lsxliron/hiq/README.md

 # HIQ (Peg Solitre) Solver #
+##Live Demo##
+You can find a live demo of this project at [http://hiqsolver-csc44800.rhcloud.com](http://hiqsolver-csc44800.rhcloud.com).

 ## About This Project##
 This web application was created as a project in AI course with another classmate.
-You can find a live demo of this project at [http://hiqsolver-csc44800.rhcloud.com](http://hiqsolver-csc44800.rhcloud.com).

 This project is written in *python* and using the [Flask](http://flask.pocoo.org) framework.